lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 - A new ``<EventIndicators>`` element wil be added to the model description file.
   This element will expose event indicators with their ``dependencies`` and time derivatives.

-- The ``dependencies`` attribute of state derivatives will be extended to include ``TimeEventHandler`` variables on which they depend on.
+- If a model has an event indicator, and the event indicator has a direct feedthrough on an input variable, then JModelica will exclude the derivatives of that event indicator from the model description file.

-  ``TimeEventHandler`` variables are variables which are updated because of a time event.
+- The ``dependencies`` attribute of state derivatives will be extended to include ``TimeEventHandlers`` on which they depend on. ``TimeEventHandlers`` are variables which are updated because of a time event.

 - A new dependency attribute ``ei_dependencies`` will be added to state derivatives listed in the ``<Derivatives>`` element to include event indicator on which the state derivatives depend on.